apache/cordova-docs/docs/en/edge/cordova/compass/compassError/compassError.md

 Description
 -----------

-The `CompassError` object is returned to the user through the `compassError` callback function when an error occurs.
+When an error occurs, the `CompassError` object is passed as a parameter to a `compassError` callback function.